Philippine court jails three police officers for drugs war murder

-MANILA (Reuters) - A Philippine lower court found three police officers guilty of murder on Thursday for the 2017 killing of a 17-year-old high school student, the first conviction in President Rodrigo Duterte’s war on drugs.
+MANILA (Reuters) - A Philippine court on Thursday sentenced three police officers to up to 49 years in jail for the murder of a 17-year-old high school student, the first to be convicted in President Rodrigo Duterte’s drugs war.

-The three police officers were sentenced to up to 40 years in prison by a Caloocan regional trial court, in what is the first guilty verdict in an extrajudicial killing in the 29-month anti-narcotics campaign, according to human rights advocates.
+The Caloocan City regional trial court declared the three police guilty for the killing of Kian Lloyd delos Santos in August 2017 in a dark, trash-filled alley in a northern suburb in the capital Manila.

+“A shoot first, think later attitude can never be countenanced in a civilized society.
+Never has homicide or murder been a function of law enforcement.
+The public peace is never predicated on the cost of human life”, said the ruling by Judge Roldolfo Azucena.

+This was the first case of what human rights advocates say was an extrajudicial killing carried out by state-agents in the 29-month war on drugs, which saw close to 5,000 people dead in police anti-drugs operations.

+Police reject allegations that the killings were executions, saying the drug peddlers and users were killed in shootouts, and that they were acting in self-defense.

-The death of Kian Loyd delos Santos in August 2017 has stirred unprecedented public attention on what activists say are executions and systematic abuses by police backed steadfastly by Duterte.
+The death of the school boy has stirred unprecedented public attention on what activists say are executions and systematic abuses by police backed steadfastly by Duterte. (reut.rs/2jozqDx)

+Duterte, a firebrand leader who unleashed a ferocious war against illegal drugs after coming into office in June 2016, has more than once said he would not allow the police to go to jail for killing drug users and pushers.

+But shortly after the verdict was handed down, Duterte’s spokesperson, Salvador Panelo said: “This is murder, there is intention to kill.
+The president would never tolerate that”.

 “The conviction of the three police officers for murdering Kian de los Santos is a victory for justice but it is not enough.
 The killings must stop,” said Jose Manuel Diokno, chairman of the Free Legal Assistance Group (FLAG).